Stabilizing Physics-Informed Consistency Models via Structure-Preserving Training: PDE Problem Details

 \section{PDE Problem Details}

-\paragraph{Darcy Flow.} The Darcy flow equation governs fluid transport through porous media and serves as a standard benchmark in hydrogeology and reservoir modeling.
-We consider the steady-state 2D Darcy flow on the unit square $\Omega = (0,1)^2$ with Dirichlet boundary conditions:
+\paragraph{Darcy Flow.} Darcy flow describes fluid transport through porous media and serves as a standard benchmark in hydrogeology and reservoir modeling.
+We consider the steady-state 2D Darcy flow equation on the unit square $\Omega=(0, 1)^2$:

+where $u(\mathbf{x})$ denotes the fluid pressure and $a(\mathbf{x})$ is the permeability field.
+We evaluate on two commonly used Darcy-flow benchmarks that differ in their coefficient fields, forcing terms, and boundary conditions.

+\paragraph{DiffusionPDE Benchmark.} The DiffusionPDE benchmark is discretized on a $128 \times 128$ spatial grid over the unit square domain $\Omega=(0,1)^2$, with homogeneous Dirichlet boundary conditions,

-Here, $u(\mathbf{x})$ denotes the fluid pressure and the forcing term is fixed as $f(\mathbf{x}) = 1$.
-The coefficient field $a(\mathbf{x})$ represents the permeability of the medium and is modeled as a piecewise constant field taking values in $\{3, 12\}$, corresponding to a composite material with distinct permeability regions.
+The source term is fixed as $f(\mathbf{x})=1$.
+The permeability field is a piecewise-constant medium taking values in $\{3,12\}$, representing a composite material with distinct permeability regions.

+\paragraph{PBFM/PIDM Benchmark.} We also consider a second Darcy flow benchmark adopted in recent studies on physics-informed generative modeling~\cite{bastek2025physicsinformed,baldan2026physics}.
+This benchmark is discretized on a $64\times64$ spatial grid and imposes homogeneous Neumann boundary conditions together with a mean-zero pressure constraint: